guycipher/k4/README.md

 ### Features
-- High speed writes and reads
+- High speed writes.
+Reads are also fast but writes are the primary focus.
 - Durability
 - Optimized for RAM and flash storage (SSD)
 - Variable length binary keys and values.
 Keys and their values can be any length